 - Indiana, Illinois, Iowa Foundation for Fair Contracting Scholarship

-- Louis Jackson Memorial Scholarships (funded by Jackson Lewis LLP)
+- Louis Jackson Memorial Scholarship (Jackson Lewis LLP)

 - Burton S. Odelson Fellowship